Southeastern Massachusetts Estate Planning for a Disabled Child Attorney

 There is usually a simple form that you can submit to the corresponding financial institution to change the beneficiary designation.
 Many estate planning attorneys will advise gifting retirement assets to a person other than your disabled child to avoid the special needs trust having to pay income and capital gains taxes, which can be a considerable charge.
 It’s usually advisable to fund special needs trusts with bank accounts, brokerage accounts, and life insurance policies.

-Other Ways To Provide For a Disabled Child
+Other Ways to Provide for a Disabled Child

 Reach Out to a Southeastern Massachusetts Estate Planning Attorney